Blackjacx/WWDC/README.md

 Usually it is much faster to read through some bullet points instead of watching a 50 min session video.
 Then if you find something interesting you can still watch it.

+Sessions that are exceptionally mentionable are highlighted using a ⭐️.

 > This is work in progress since it is a lot of effort to watch all the videos by myself.
 So either please be patient or just [open up an issue](https://github.com/Blackjacx/WWDC/issues/new) to make a suggestion which session notes you like to see here asap :)

 ## Contribution